kartotherian/meddo/README.md

 ### Load the data with ClearTables

-See the [ClearTables documentation for details](https://github.com/ClearTables/ClearTables#usage) and load into the database `ct`.
+See the [ClearTables documentation for details](https://github.com/ClearTables/ClearTables#usage) and load into the database `ct`, with the command-line option `-G`

 ```sh
 git clone -b v0.0.1 git://github.com/ClearTables/ClearTables.git